publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch31/schI/m__us_usc_t22_s2121.md

 [Pub.
 L. 113–235, div.
 B, title VI, § 601][/us/pl/113/235/s601], Dec.
 16, 2014, [128 Stat.
 2218][/us/stat/128/2218], provided that:

-> “This title \[amending sections 2123, 2123a, and 2131 of this title and [section 1187 of Title 8][/us/usc/t8/s1187], Aliens and Nationality\] may be cited as the “Travel Promotion, Enhancement, and Modernization Act of 2014”.
+> “This title \[amending sections 2123, 2123a, and 2131 of this title and [section 1187 of Title 8][/us/usc/t8/s1187], Aliens and Nationality\] may be cited as the ‘Travel Promotion, Enhancement, and Modernization Act of 2014’.”

  __Short Title of 1996 Amendment__